keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 You can validate specification updates on your CRD by examining the updated file: `crd/bases/golang-op-lab00.mydomain.com_mycrds.yaml`.
 You should see that your newly added specifications, `timeout` and `message`, have been added.

 ### IV.
 TDD Setup

-Up until now, things have been pretty peachy.

-Well... it's about to get "real" now. buckle up.